vishalk7890/Catalogue/README.md

 🌥️ 💰

 ### What I Can Do
-- Design scalable AWS architectures (EC2, S3, RDS, VPC).
+- Design scalable AWS architectures (eg:- EC2, S3, RDS, VPC).
-- Automate cloud provisioning with **Terraform** , **AWS GO SDK** and AWS CloudFormation.
+- Automate cloud provisioning with **Terraform** , **AWS GO SDK** and **AWS CloudFormation**.
--

 ### Use Cases
 - Will add later
--
--

 ### Deliverables
 - Terraform modules for reusable infrastructure.
 - AWS Well-Architected Framework reviews.
 - Cost optimization dashboards.
+- Writing Test cases for infrastructure.

 ---

 <a id="serverless"></a>
 ## 🚀 Serverless & Backend Development
 **Skills**: AWS Lambda, API Gateway, Go (Golang), Serverless Framework
-:zap: :keyboard:
+⌨️⚡

 ### What I Can Do
 - Build **serverless APIs** (REST/gRPC) with Go and Lambda.